Yandex Cloud

 Install IstioInstall Istio

-1. Install Istio from the Yandex Cloud Marketplace application catalog.
-When installing the application:
+1. Install Istio from Yandex Cloud Marketplace.
+When installing the app:

 1. Create a new namespace called istio-system.

-2. Install Istio add-ons: Kiali, Prometheus, Grafana, Loki, Jaeger.
+2. Install Istio add-ons: Kiali, Prometheus, Grafana, Loki, and Jaeger.

-2. Make sure all the pods of Istio and its add-ons have changed their status to Running:
+2. Make sure all pods of Istio and its add-ons switched to Running:

 kubectl get pods -n istio-system